vovapolu/vovapolu.github.io/_posts/2017-12-12-scalafix-fp-alpha.md

 ## Quick-start config
 To quickly start using this rule and scalafix overall I suggest a very simple config.
 It blocks some "not safe" stuff that usually indicates that program has side-effects/nullable values.
-But to use the full power of `DisableUnless` rule this config should be project specific.

 ```
 rules = [DisableUnless]